Costa Rica 2022

 In 1985, John Murphy visited Guanacaste in Costa Rica and there he collected a tiny but spectacular spider that he tentatively identified as "Pholcophora?".
 When I received his collection in loan two decades later, I was amazed to see a representative of Ninetinae from Costa Rica; no Ninetinae has ever been described from anywhere from Panama to Guatemala, and to my knowledge, nobody has collected any Ninetinae in this huge region before and after John Murphy.
 The spider reminded me of Galapa, a genus that was at that time thought to be endemic to Galapagos (in the meantime we described a species from Venezuela).
 Other projects and Corona delayed my plans to get fresh material of this interesting spider, but in May 2022 I finally had the opportunity to visit Guanacaste and to search for it.

-Surprisingly, Murphy's label says "riverine forest".
+Surprisingly, Murphy's label said "riverine forest".

 A riverine forest is not the habitat to search for Ninetinae, which are usually found in dry to very dry habitats.
 Nevertheless, I trusted the label and started my search in some beautiful riverine forests such as those shown below.